 In order to develop applications through Eclipse, you will first need a compiler.
 Different versions and configurations of the GNU Compiler Collection (GCC) are required depending on the platform that you are developing for.
-EMAC provides software development kits (SDKs) for these versions of GCC, called cross-compilers, and other tools through the EMAC FTP site as well as on the CD-ROM included with your product.
+EMAC provides software development kits (SDKs) containing these cross-compilers and other tools through the EMAC FTP site as well as on the CD-ROM included with your product.

-If you are developing for the EMAC SoM-5282, look on the CD under \SoM \SoM-5282M \Tools.
-Run the install script m68k-elf-tools-20031003 (or newer version).
-Installation the executable should be located in the directory /usr/local/bin/.
-After installing, extract the SoM5282EM-SDK from the Tools directory directly into your Eclipse workspace.
+If you are developing for the EMAC SoM-5282, look on the CD under SoM/SoM-5282M /Tools.
+Run the install script m68k-elf-tools-20031003 (or newer version) to complete the installation.
+Following installation, the executables should be located in the directory /usr/local/bin.
+Next, extract the SoM5282EM-SDK from the Tools directory directly into your Eclipse workspace.

-For the EMAC SIB/SBS, the SDK is located on the CD under \EMAC_Linux \SIB \EMAC_Linux_3 \Eclipse_SIB-SDK.
-Extract SIB-SDK-2.2 (or newer version) directly into your Eclipse workspace.
+For the EMAC SIB/SBS, the SDK is located on the CD under EMAC_Linux/SIB /EMAC_Linux_3/Eclipse_SIB-SDK.
+Extract SIB-SDK-3.0 (or a newer version) directly into your Eclipse workspace.